DavidChristianOhnmacht/DavidChristianOhnmacht.github.io/_pages/about.md

 </p>

 Teaching Highlights
 ======
 During my first semester as a PhD student, I had the pleasure to work with two extremely motivated graduate students in the course General Relativity.
-The course was very focused on the applications of General Relativity, and to accompany that, I made [notes on the basis of Differential Geometry](https://davidchristianohnmacht.github.io/teaching/2021-GR) for them.
+At the request of the students, I made some additional [notes on the basis of Differential Geometry](https://davidchristianohnmacht.github.io/teaching/2021-GR) for them.